hungtrungthinh/sysly/README.md

 - **July 1, 2019** - Project conceived at the airport while waiting for a flight back to hometown
 - **2019** - Initial experiment when switching to a new MacBook
 - **2019-2024** - Core functionality development and testing
-- **2025** - Major refactoring and modernization with Rust best practices
+- **2025** – Major refactoring with Rust best practices and a complete UI/UX overhaul: modern terminal dashboard powered by ratatui.

 ### Key Technologies